SivilTaram/dl4c.github.io/callforpapers.md

 * **Translation from Natural Language to Code or Vice Versa:** tutorial writing, code generation, code summarization, semantic parsing, theorem proving, etc.
 * **Static Code Analysis:** e.g., control and data flow analysis, parsing, name resolution.

 Please consider submitting a paper describing your work, which can be research papers, technical papers, position papers, or system demonstrations.
-We are calling for papers primarily with 4-8 pages of content plus unlimited references, but in exceptional cases longer papers can be accepted as well.
+We are calling for papers with 4 to up to 8 pages of content plus unlimited references.
 To prepare your submission, please use the LaTeX style files for ICLR 2023, provided at [https://github.com/ICLR/Master-Template/raw/master/iclr2023.zip](https://github.com/ICLR/Master-Template/raw/master/iclr2023.zip).

 ## Important Dates